evoingram/webapp-JavaBE/docs/README.md

 ## Testing

 - All endpoints have been tested and documented via Postman.
-- The endpoints in the Java back end are also being tested in Java.
+- The endpoints in the Java back end are also being tested in JUnit 4.

 ## Documentation